bitfalls/bitfalls_content/authors/michielmulders/01-bigchaindb-introduction/en_US/final.md

 Alice creates the asset and signs it with her private key.
 Next, she transfers the asset to Bob so he becomes the owner of the bicycle.
 Alice can use this asset as a prove that she actually sold the bike and transferred it to Bob.
 If Bob decides to sell the bicycle, he will have to transfer the original asset Alice create (transfer transaction).
 This is an example of the basic BigchainDB flow.

+In terms of GDPR complicance, BigchainDB is generally used as a source of verification of authenticity.
+Assume we store data in a central database.
+Next, let's create a hash of each object and store the hashes on the blockchain.
+Later on, we can use this hash on BigchainDB to check the authenticity of the object in the database.
+In addition, BigchainDB offers the possibility to set up a private or public blockchain, based upon your needs.

 ## Architecture
 ### Functioning
 BigchainDB is a distributed database consisting of multiple nodes.
-An ideal deployment of BigchainDB consists of an uneven number of nodes.
 At this point, each node contains the full copy of the ledger (full replication).
+BigchainDB is built on top of MongoDB, so it only accepts JSON documents which are called assets.

 Each node runs the BigchainDB core driver and is capable of accepting transactions containing assets which will be placed in the backlog.
 They are as well responsible for creating blocks which will be passed to MongoDB to be stored as transaction blocks.

 ![BigchainDB Architecture][architecture]

 BigchainDB uses two types of peers (which are the voters): super-peers and normal peers.
-Super-peers have the right to vote for the validity of a transaction.
+Super-peers have the right to vote for the validity of a transaction (BigchainDB instances, no human interference).
 Normal peers just have the right to read and write transactions containing assets.
+Users can only access the normal peers for reading and writing transactions.

 BigchainDB comes with a clever mechanism to speed up processing of transactions.
 If a double spend or a bad transaction is registered, super-peers give it an ‘invalid’ label.
 BigchainDB won’t take the effort to remove the invalid transaction from the blockchain to speed up the process.
 On the other side, a transaction is defined as valid when a majority of the nodes agrees on the transaction’s validity.

-At this point, we still don’t know how BigchainDB nodes determine the validity of a transaction?
+Next, let me explain how BigchainDB nodes determine the validity of a transaction.
 First of all, they compare the structure of the received transaction with the BigchainDB transaction schema.
 There are small differences between a “create” and “transfer” transaction.
 For example, a “create” transaction should contain a “data” key to store the asset data in JSON format.
 The “transfer” transaction should contain an “id” key which references to an asset created earlier.
+All of this is done by the node itself (super-peer) because they know the exact rules.

 BigchainDB provides wrappers to interact with the nodes, we call them HTTP Client-Server APIs.
 These wrappers provide easy-to-use functions for creating asset payloads, signage and sending them over to BigchainDB driver nodes.
 Those wrappers are available for JavaScript, Java and Python.